gristlabs/grist-help/help/en/docs/FAQ.md

 ### What's the difference between a team member and a guest?

 Team members all have access to a [team site](teams.md), which is located at a url with a custom subdomain, such as `your-team.getgrist.com`.
-On the paid plans, the number of team members determines the price.
+On paid plans, the number of team members determines the price.

 By default, documents within a team site may be accessed by all team members.
 This default can be modified to only share certain [documents](team-sharing.md) or certain [workspaces](workspaces.md) with specific team members.